HelloKittyFan64/Project-AidanUnblocked/README.md

 - *Will I get caught*

 If you are really stupid then yes.
 If you've followed my advice, you should be in the green.

+- *Why chose Google Drive?*

+It's unblocked on school computers plus I dont want any problems on my GitHub account.

+- *Why do this in the first place?*

+I could cure many kids and tennagers boredom at school while adding more content to cure even more kids and teenagers boredom!

 ## About The Dev